EddieIvan01/gld/README.md

 ### Loader

-+ Change page's protect attribute to RWX then execute (`VirtualProtect`  and syscall)
++ Shellcode is encrypted via AES-GCM, it will be decrypted and loaded in runtime
-+ Dynamic loading DLL and target procedure (`LoadLibrary/GetProcAddress`)
++ Use `ntdll!ZwProtectVirtualMemory` instead of `kernelbase!VirtualProtect` (bypass possible hooks) to bypass DEP
-+ Don't use string literal and use random procedure name, to avoid static memory matching
++ Use local variable instead of string literal to pass procedure name (`string([]byte{...})`), to avoid static memory matching

 ### Detector